Senior Podiatrist and Founder

 In recent years Oliver has been extending his manual therapy skills completing advanced training in Foot Mobilisation Techniques which is a therapy that is very useful in treating stiff and arthritic feet.

 In his role as a university clinical supervisor, he has helped train students at QUT Podiatry School in custom foot orthotic design and manufacture, and has extensive experience in both traditional and computerised orthotic prescription and manufacture.

 Sporting and Adventure Travel Interests

 In recent years, Oliver has developed a keen interest in hiking and adventure walks and has twice completed the Camino de Santiago in Spain, an 800km walking pilgrimage from the French side of the Pyrenees, across the north of Spain to Santiago de Compostela.
 He has also enjoyed trekking in Nepal and Tasmania with his family, including his twin daughters.
-From this experience, he has developed expert knowledge in the field of hiking equipment including hiking boots, technical socks, walking poles, blister prevention and walking injury prevention and management.
+Oliver completed a solo traverse of the Larapinta Track which runs from Alice Springs along the West MacDonald ranges to Mt Sonder.
+From these experiences, he has developed expert knowledge in the field of hiking equipment including hiking boots, technical socks, walking poles, blister prevention and walking injury prevention and management.